ngxs/store/docs/plugins/storage.md

 - `beforeSerialize`: Interceptor executed before serialization
 - `afterDeserialize`: Interceptor executed after deserialization

-### Key option
+### Keys option

-The `key` option is used to determine what states should be persisted in the storage. `key` shouldn't be a random string, it has to coincide with your state names.
+The `keys` option is used to determine what states should be persisted in the storage. `keys` shouldn't be a random string, it has to coincide with your state names.
 Let's look at the below example:

 ```ts
 // novels.state.ts